How To Use NPS To Drive Growth For Your SaaS

 TL;DR

-• NPS (which stands for Net Promoter Score) is a survey based on a 0-10 scale to measure customer loyalty with a product or service
+- NPS (which stands for Net Promoter Score) is a survey based on a 0-10 scale to measure customer loyalty to a product or service.

-• NPS scores help you identify dissatisfied users, and the qualitative feedback data helps you focus on specific problems customers have that you need to address
+- NPS scores help you identify dissatisfied customers, and the qualitative feedback data helps you focus on specific problems customers have that you need to address.

-• Listen to your customer’s feedback and prioritize your roadmap where it makes sense
+- Listen to customer feedback and prioritize your roadmap where it makes sense.

-• Cross-reference your detractor score customer data with their in-app behavior analytics data to highlight patterns that lead to increase customer churn.
+- Cross-reference your detractor score customer data with their in-app behavior analytics data to highlight patterns that lead to increased customer churn.

-What is Net Promoter Score (NPS) and how does it work?
+What is the NPS survey and how does it work?

-NPS, which stands for Net Promoter Score (a registered trademark of Bain & Co.), is a survey based on a 0-10 scale to measure customer loyalty with a product or service.
+NPS, which stands for Net Promoter Score (a registered trademark of Bain & Co.), is a survey based on a 0-10 scale to measure customer satisfaction and loyalty to a product or service.

 The optimal NPS survey format asks two questions: